-We deliver a wide range of projects to support our aims:
+We deliver a wide range of projects and activities to support our aims:

 - We champion sustainable woodland management

 - We promote the benefits and produce of small woodlands